Stories We Tell: Plot

-Critical response
+Response

 In his August 29 Maclean's blog post, Johnson, one of the film critics who had kept Polley's secret, wrote:

 Now that I've seen her documentary, which premieres in Venice next Wednesday, I'm glad I didn't spill the beans.
 It's a brilliant film: an enthralling, exquisitely layered masterpiece of memoir that unravels an extraordinary world of family secrets through a maze of interviews, home movies, and faux home movies cast with actors.

 Writing for RogerEbert.com, film critic Sheila O'Malley gave the film four out of four stars, calling it "[a] powerful and thoughtful film...[that] is also not what it at first seems, which is part of the point Polley appears to be interested in making."

 Rotten Tomatoes gives the film an approval rating of 94% based on 147 reviews, with an average rating of 8.6/10.
 The website's critical consensus states "In Stories We Tell, Sarah Polley plays with the documentary format to explore the nature of memory and storytelling, crafting a thoughtful, compelling narrative that unfolds like a mystery."